 - 1. Both boys and girls age 8 and up may compete at the county level.
 Targets will be scored, graded, judged and displayed at the fair. - 2.
 Select Division and Class number that corresponds with your projects. - 3.
 Copies of state shoot regulations are at the Extension 4-H office and available online. - 4.
 To be eligible for the St. Clair County 4-H & Youth Rifle, Trap and B-B Gun Shoot an exhibitor must either exhibit a gun safety poster or a project record book at either Winter Achievement or at the St. Clair County 4-H Fair.
 All safety posters and record book must have an exhibit tag attached to them when handed in on the day of the shoot.
 Poster must be on some phase of Gun Safety.
 One poster per exhibitor.
 Poster cannot have any 3-D objects. - State Shoot Eligibility: Grand/Reserve of eligible age class.
 Alternates determined by points and class standing.
 Must be registered, check with Supt. for deadline.
 State age for shoot is your age as of Jan.
 1st.
-Must be 8 years old for B-B gun, 12 yrs. old for other disciplines TO COMPETE AT THE STATE SHOOT. - 6.
+Must be 9 or older for B-B gun & 12 or older for other disciplines TO COMPETE AT THE STATE SHOOT. - 6.
 All guns will be left in cases until you are at shooting stations. - 7.
 All guns will get a safety check at shooting stations. - 8.
-Please do not compete if you do not have a 4-H shooting leader. - 9.
-No reloads for shotguns factory loads only.
+Youth must have a certified 4-H shooting leader in order to compete at the county shoot.

-- The first safety violation by any youth will incur a warning.
+- 9. No reloads for shotguns factory loads only. - 10.
+The first safety violation by any youth will incur a warning.
 A second violation will mean instant disqualification. - 11.
 County rules will follow State 4-H Rules. - 12.
 B-B gun & Air (pellet) rifle: Eye protection is mandatory. - 13.
-Rifle, Trap & Skeet Event: Eye & ear protection is mandatory. - 14.
+Rifle, Muzzleloading, Trap & Skeet Event: Eye & ear projection is mandatory. - 14.
 All shooting sports & archery targets & safety posters that are not picked up will be discarded at 9 a.m. on Sunday of fair.
 See Gun Safety. - 15.
 Exhibitors participating in the shooting sports project area must be 4-H members.
 This is a mandatory requirement for the fair.
 All shooting sports participants must shoot under a certified shooting sports instructor in the discipline that they're shooting in.
 Certified shooting sports instructors will submit lists of their eligible exhibitors prior to the county shoot for verification.
 Anyone not endorsed by a certified shooting sports instructor and not a 4-H member will not be allowed to shoot at the county shoot. - 16.
 Exhibitors may only shoot 7 events total for the day, including 3-D Archery.